-As the COVID-19 outbreak continues across the state, Illinoisans with lower incomes and without access to life-saving resources like health coverage are among those hit the hardest.
+As the COVID-19 outbreak continues across the state, Illinoisans with lower incomes and without access to life-saving resources like affordable health coverage are among those hit the hardest.
 Legal Council advocates are looking to one of our most adaptive resources, Medicaid, for critical relief so that all Illinoisans can get the care they need to stay healthy.

 Medicaid provides Illinois with flexible federal funds to help cover the increased costs for care associated with public health emergencies.
 During declared times of emergency, states can apply for additional support from the federal Medicaid agency to provide more coverage for our communities while reducing the number of application requirements and administrative burdens in order to increase effective coverage.

 Recently, Legal Council and the Protect Our Care Illinois coalition sent a letter to Governor Pritzker outlining policies for Illinois to implement as a response to the coronavirus outbreak.
 The policies outlined would expand access to comprehensive health coverage, including Medicaid, and further protect the health and well-being of Illinoisans during this public health crisis.
 Since sending these recommendations on March 13, Gov. Pritzker and his administration have implemented or started to implement many of the actions we outlined.

 One step Illinois has taken is to file a waiver that would make many Medicaid processes easier and faster for providers and recipients alike.
 This waiver, an 1135 waiver, asks for relief including:

 - Covering all over-the-counter medications for symptomatic relief of fever, body aches, cough, etc. for all Medicaid recipients.

 - Making it easier for healthcare providers to be part of the Medicaid program.